 Tarnishment is a variation on the theme, but adds an unsavory factor such that the brand is actually damaged by the otherwise non-infringing use.
 For example, if a shoe company uses the Burger King trademark on shoes and the shoes are of poor quality, the trademark has been tarnished.

-Trademark dilution and tarnishment remain an extremely complex area of trademark law.
+Trademark tarnishment and dilution and remain a complex area of trademark law.
 If you have a trademark issue that relates to dilution, blurring, or tarnishment, please feel free to Contact us.